Born December 5th (8:06pm) in Beth Israel Hospital (NYC). Dr. Ben Segal

 A pinched nerve in the neck caused by tennis over exertion

 results in lose of control of his right arm for two months.
 A great reminder that

 Like most Americans he is glad to have survived the first

 2018 Completes 100th semester as a full-time faculty member of the Music Department.
 Seems to enjoy teaching more than ever.
-In November he will apply for retirement as of 9/1/2019.
+In December he administers his last final exam as a full-time faculty member and retires.